 2020 proved to be a tough year for sustainable development projects throughout the globe but many organisations have proven their ability to adapt, including one of VC’s partners; Partners in Compassion – Cambodia.
 Partners in Compassion are focused on providing education, skills training, and community development, for themselves and the greater community around them.
 Their commitment to assisting and supporting the Khmer people in raising the living standards of society’s most vulnerable individuals and groups has not wavered despite the challenges of 2020.

-Partners in Compassion have found that since they began their implementation of the Sustainable Community Based Project For Orphans & Vulnerable Children, there has been an increase in the awareness of the needs in the targeted villages and other areas.
+With our support, Partners in Compassion have found that since they began their implementation of the Sustainable Community Based Project For Orphans & Vulnerable Children, there has been an increase in the awareness of the needs in the targeted villages and other areas.
 COVID-19 combined with climate change has had an economic impact, making people poorer, with the gap between the rich and the poor widening.
 The support that Partners in Compassion provide is needed more than ever.

 One of the project’s beneficiaries is Semly, who is 66 years of age.
 Semly lives in the BatiDistrict and has been widowed many years.
 She has two sons, who have their own children and Semly is a caregiver to 3 of them.
 Semly has been attending Partners in Compassion’s literacy classes.
 Despite being fully responsible for her grandchildren, Semly says she likes “to improve myself, get new experiences and learn new things”.
 In order to attend classes, Semly organises a neighbour to take care of her grandchildren.